Jacor4454/pointless-sudoku-solver/README.md

 # pointless-sudoku-solver
 this is a pointless sudoku solver. pointless because it is needlessly complex.
 I started this project because I fancied a girl at my sixth form who liked sudoku's and I wanted to impress her.
-It uses the patterns humans use to some sudokus and I now have a much better version that solves it using basically trial and error. but here it is because im still proud of it and it was something really fun to do on a weekend. actaully the last project I did before going into AI.
+It uses the patterns humans use to some sudokus but the ideal version would be a one like the one from computerphile https://www.youtube.com/watch?v=G_UYXzGuqvM&t=460s that solves it using basically trial and error. but here it is because I'm still proud of it and it was something really fun to do on a weekend. actaully the last project I did before going into AI.

 ## controls